Bristol and Brexit

 - secure and develop Bristol’s international reputation as a city that is open for business and can attract global investment and opportunities for citizens and businesses

 Bristol and Brexit guide

-The submissions to central government are summarised in the Bristol and Brexit guide (pdf, 1.3MB) (opens new window) which:
+The submissions are summarised in the Bristol and Brexit guide (pdf, 1.3MB) (opens new window) which:

 - outlines the issues at stake for Bristol

 - highlights the city’s desire to work with government, the region and other Core Cities to inform the national response to the referendum